ironsheep/P2-BLDC-Motor-Control/README.md

 ## References

-A study of Motor Control and Drive Techniques found in LEGO Mindstorms and in Parallax BlocklyProp is presented in: [Movement API Study](Movement-STUDY.md)
+1. A study of Motor Control and Drive Techniques found in LEGO Mindstorms and in Parallax BlocklyProp is presented in: [Movement API Study](Movement-STUDY.md)

+1. [To-scale drawings](DOCs/bot-layout.pdf) of possible rectangular and round robotic drive platforms for Edge Mini Break and JonnyMac P2 Development boards

 ---